 Due to rigid sleep times and bodily mechanisms fighting sleep deprivation one will learn to fall asleep really fast from doing a polyphasic sleeping schedule.
-Some people have even used polyphasic sleep to manage their insomnia (more information in medical cautions), and people have regularly managed to cut down their sleep onset from sometimes as high as a few hours to a couple of minutes.
+Some people have even used polyphasic sleep to manage their insomnia, and people have regularly managed to cut down their sleep onset from sometimes as high as a few hours to a couple of minutes.

 Many supporters of polyphasic sleep use these advantages to suggest that polyphasic sleep is strictly better than monophasic or that everyone should become polyphasic, however polyphasic sleep also has some substantial downsides that must be considered that make it incompatible with certain lifestyles or situations.